WinTeach/pykib/README.txt

                         extensions can be defined, this will also work when -d is not defined.
 Format:
                         #extension#|#app_to_start#|#tmpdownloadpath#
+  -dp DOWNLOADPATH, --downloadPath DOWNLOADPATH
+                        Defines the start path for any download and upload dialog
   -t TITLE, --title TITLE
                         Defines the Window Title
   -dt [DYNAMICTITLE], --dynamicTitle [DYNAMICTITLE]